rjchow/SolidityIntro_20121208/PITCHME.md

 +++

 Ether
-- Ether
+- Ether     : a transferable unit of value
-- Gas
+- Gas       : the cost of an opcode
-- GasPrice
+- GasPrice  : how many ethers per unit of gas

 Note:
 Opcode Costs